 Heat Pump Systems:

-There are various types of heat pump systems available, including air-to-air, air-to-water, ground-to-water, and water-to-water heat pumps.
+There are various types of heat pump systems available, including air-air, air-water, ground-water, and water-water heat pumps.
 The choice depends on the available heat source and the specific characteristics of the home.

 Good Insulation is Crucial: